 What is the new technical idea?
-The new technical idea is to collect data globally across the fire ground and response area, centrally analyze/process the information, and distribute the results locally to firefighting teams.
-Each year, unwanted fires result in more than $300B of costs to the U.S. economy, numerous civilian and firefighter injuries and deaths, and significant property loss.
+The new technical idea is to collect data globally across the fire ground and response area, centrally analyze the information, and distribute the results as decision tools to fire fighting teams and incident command as appropriate.
+Each year, unwanted fires result in more than $300B of costs to the U.S. economy, numerous civilian and fire fighter injuries and deaths, and significant property loss.
 Fire-related cyber-physical systems have the potential to reduce these impacts considerably.
 But, they are used only sparingly and sporadically in residential buildings and by the fire service.
-This project will reverse this situation and help achieve that potential.
+This project will demonstrate how to reverse this situation and help achieve that potential.

 To do so, the project will implement a technical idea containing three parts.
-First, it will use new sensor technologies to augment existing building controls and fire equipment.
-Second, it will use computer technologies to augment our existing fire models with prediction and decision-making.
-Third, it will fuse these disparate cyber-physical capabilities into a multi-dimensional integrated system that enables smart firefighting at three distinct levels: the individual fire fighter level, the firefighting team level, and the incident commander level.
-Developments within and across these levels will be demonstrated through the Cyber-Physical Systems (CPS) Testbed being developed at NIST Gaithersburg.
+First, it will demonstrate how new sensor technologies can be used to augment existing building controls and fire equipment.
+Second, it will demonstrate how computer technologies can be used to augmentexisting fire models with real-time sensor data to provide powerful decision-making tools.
+Third, it will fuse these disparate cyber-physical capabilities into a multi-dimensional integrated system that enables smart fire fighting at three distinct levels: the individual fire fighter level, the fire fighting team level, and the incident commander level.
+A select number of technology developments will be demonstrated within and across these levels through the Cyber-Physical Systems (CPS) Testbed being developed at NIST Gaithersburg.

 Task 1: Smart building technology and robotics.
 Automated building sensors and controls are common in commercial buildings.
 They are just emerging, however, in residential buildings through home automation and energy conservation efforts, including smart grid.
 From a fire perspective, these residential buildings will have some environmental sensors and minimum controls that are associated with the fire alarm control panel, if one exists.
 This panel collects and analyzes fire-related information from the sensors and can actuate sprinklers if a fire is detected.
 That information is currently governed by the National Electrical Manufacturers Association standard (NEMA SB30).
 A short-term objective of this task is to extend the capability of the NEMA standard to enable integration with Tasks 2 and 3.

 The main objective of this task is to augment existing environmental sensors with fixed and mobile robotic technologies that are capable of both autonomous sensing and actions.
-These capabilities have been demonstrated in multiple application domains including disaster response and domestic assistance, and in multiple technology competitions including RoboCup Rescue and RoboCup@Home.
-We intend to use the next RoboCup competition to promote innovation in the development of fixed and mobile robots that can sense and suppress incipient fires in residential buildings.
+These capabilities have been demonstrated in multiple application domains including disaster response and domestic assistance, and in multiple technology competitions including RoboCup Rescue6 and RoboCup@Home.7 We intend to use the next RoboCup competition to promote innovation in the development of fixed and mobile robots that can sense and suppress incipient fires in residential buildings.
 Simultaneously, we will standardize test methods for sensing and suppression by 2015 through the ASTM, which has proven successful for similar applications.
-In the longer term, we will incorporate emerging building sensors to enhance the capability and reliability of the robots and to communicate building information to firefighter’s en-route and on-scene.
+In a later phase of this project, we will ultimately incorporate emerging building sensors to enhance the capability and reliability of the robots and to communicate building information to fire fighters en-route and on-scene.8

-The long-term objective is to develop the capabilities of creating building maps; detecting survivors; and, measuring temperature, heat flux, gases, and smoke concentrations.
+The long-term objective of this task (to be achieved in a later phase of this project) is to develop the technical capability to create building maps; detecting survivors; and, measuring temperature, heat flux, gases, and smoke concentrations.
 To provide these capabilities, we will equip mobile robots with a variety of sensors.
 Most of the required robots and sensors already exist; and they been used in numerous realistic environments with obstacles.
-However, they have not been demonstrated to perform in a firefighting environment.
-A suite of standards will be developed to certify the capabilities of the robots and sensors to operate in structural fire environments (high temperatures, heat fluxes, smoke, and water), as well as realistic communication environments, which can be highly challenging.
+However, they have not been demonstrated to perform in a fire fighting environment.
+A suite of standards will be developed to certify the technical capabilities of the robots, and to ensure that the robots and sensors can operate in structural fire environments (high temperatures, heat fluxes, smoke, and water), as well as realistic communication environments, which can be highly challenging.

-Task 3: Smart firefighting apparatus and equipment.
-Firefighting apparatus such as engines or ladder trucks can cost $1M or more.
+Task 3: Smart fire fighting apparatus and equipment.
+Fire fighting apparatus such as engines or ladder trucks are expensive.
 Equipment carried on the apparatus and deployed during the incident, while not as expensive, is critical to a successful response.
 Neither has leveraged emerging cyber technologies to any significant degree.
 Yet, it is clear that the use of such technologies can reduce physical effort, increase incident awareness, and save peoples’ lives.
 Consider, for example, fire hoses.
-Water pressure, water timing, and water quantity are all critical variables to ensure firefighter safety, yet they are not measured.
+Water pressure, water timing, and water quantity are all critical variables to ensure fire fighter safety, yet they are not measured.
 Automated collection of these and variables associated with other critical equipment can improve operational effectiveness and reduce injuries.
 In addition, the availability of such data will improve greatly the post-incident lessons learned.

-In this task we will focus on two types of data: on-board incident data and integrated sensor data.
-We will continue development of on-board, incident data systems that can display information about the building geometry, fixed fire systems (such as hydrant locations, and building access points), fire history, and current extent of fire severity.
+In this task, the focus is on two types of data: on-board incident data and integrated sensor data.
+We will continue development9 of on-board, incident data systems that can display information about the building geometry, fixed fire systems (such as hydrant locations, and building access points), fire history, and current extent of fire severity.
 Much of this information is available today, but very little of it is in digital forms that can be communicated electronically.
 Additionally, none of it is standardized.
-We will develop the tools and standards necessary to capture, transmit, and display this information.
+We will begin to develop the tools and standards necessary to capture, transmit, and display this information.